VaibhavKanojia3773/IAB-Categorisation-using-NLP/README.md

-# IAB-Categorisation-using-NLP

-NLP Project with Deep Learning and Roberta
+# NLP Project with Deep Learning and Roberta

 Welcome to the NLP Deep Learning Project!
 This repository showcases a powerful Natural Language Processing (NLP) model using deep learning techniques.
 The project leverages the Roberta architecture to achieve commendable accuracy on a heavy dataset, making it a significant contribution to text classification tasks.